natlogica/hundred-days/r1-log.md

 ### R1D87
 Starting Chapter 3 in HFP.
 Learning about processing list data.
 Working with for loops and converting data types.

+### R1D88
+Continuing Chapter 3 in HFP.
+Using 'with' to open text files.